 Vermont endorses zero tolerance for SWI offenses.
 Vermont’s legal limit of intoxication is:

 - 0.08% blood alcohol concentration for an adult 21 or older or…

 - 0.02% blood alcohol concentration for anyone under 21.

-- Vermont snowmobilers have a choice to make about drinking before venturing out on the trails.
-The International Association of Snowmobile Administrators has developed a new Zero Alcohol Campaign.
+Vermont snowmobilers have a choice to make about drinking before venturing out on the trails.
+The IASA has developed a new Zero Alcohol Campaign.
 This program urges every snowmobiler to choose to be 100% alcohol-free prior to going snowmobiling and during any ride.
-This is a peer-to-peer recommendation among riders to ride responsibly and alcohol free—it's the smart choice for safer snowmobiling.
+This is a peer-to-peer recommendation among riders to ride responsibly and alcohol free—it’s the smart choice for safer snowmobiling.